NusretSalli/dtu_mlops_project/reports/README.md

 >
 > Answer:

-We have created several docker files during the project: One for training using vertex AI, and two for deployment of our backend and frontend.
-You can readily build them byy simply running the docker run comamnd - All of our dockerfiles are placed in the dockerfiles folder, where a link to the backend can be seen here: <dockerfiles/backend.dockerfile>
+We have created several docker files during the project: One for the training process using vertex AI, and two for deployment of our backend and frontend.
+You can readily build them by simply running the docker run command - All of our dockerfiles are placed in the dockerfiles folder, where a link to the backend can be seen here: <dockerfiles/backend.dockerfile>
-To build the backend dockerfile simply type: `docker build -f dockerfiles/backend.dockerfile . -t backend_test:latest` Afterwards the backend be run by typing the following command: `docker run backend_test:latest`
+To build the backend dockerfile simply type: `docker build -f dockerfiles/backend.dockerfile . -t backend_test:latest` Afterwards the backend can be run by typing the following command: `docker run backend_test:latest`

+Make sure that docker desktop is running in order to build and run the docker images.

 ### Question 16